NadaMontasser/NadaMontasser/README.md

 # 💫About Me:
 🔭 I’m currently master's degree student at university of Ottawa in Data Scince and AI

-👀 I’m interested in all the upcoming technologies: Data Science, Deep Learning, NLP & Machine Learning
+👀 I’m interested in all the upcoming technologies: **Big Data, Data Science, Deep Learning, NLP & Machine Learning**

-🌱 I’m currently working on : Nothing
+🔭 I’m currently working on:
+	 - Master's graduation project from a university Ottawa using NLP and clustering.

 👯 I’m open to collaborate with anyone